 Prices range from affordable to break-the-bank, so carefully consider the price/performance tradeoffs of down vs. synthetic bags.
 Our picks include sleep systems in all price ranges, so choose based on your sleeping needs and whatever best fits your body and wallet.

 Mountain Hardware Bishop Pass

 Weight: 3.2 lb

 The Mountain Hardwear Bishop Pass is a ‘near zero’ bag designed to keep casual outdoor enthusiasts warm on chilly nights.
-This 650-fill down bag is rated down to 13° F. At this price point, not many other bags even come close.
+This 650-fill down bag is rated down to a 13° F comfort level.
+At this price point, not many other bags come close.